 How to Self Refer

-If you intend that your care is funded by a health insurance policy, it is important that you check that they are happy with you self-referring.
-It is also important that you check that they are happy to cover your treatment.
+If your care is being funded by a health insurance policy, please check that they are happy with you self-referring.
+It is also important to check they are happy to cover your treatment.

 If you are paying for your care personally, you may want to view our fee structure before arranging an appointment.
 Details can be found here: Our Fee Structure

 As a private, independent hospital we cannot accept NHS funded patients.
 This means that every patient must either fund their care themselves or they must have the fees paid by a private healthcare insurance policy or by their employer.

 If you are able to fund your care through one of these means, we would love to welcome you to Cardinal Clinic.
 Any care we provide will be agreed between you and your clinician, before treatment commences.
 We would not provide any treatment that we did not believe was in your best interest or which we did not feel was appropriate for your condition.

 It is recognised best practice to involve your GP in your care.
 This is to ensure that they are aware of any health conditions and so they can continue to provide you with the best possible care following your discharge from Cardinal Clinic.
 It also protects your safety.

 We will always ask your permission before contacting your GP.
 However, on matters of patient safety, we may contact your GP without your permission.
 You would be informed if we felt that this was appropriate.

 If you have any concerns about us sharing information with your GP, it is essential that you discuss these with your clinician.

 The cost of your care will be dependent on many factors.
 Some of these include: